 Whether you are trying to lose weight or gain weight, protein should always be a staple in your diet.
 You want muscle?
 You need protein.
 Otherwise, any gains you make will turn into ugly body fat.

 Studies have shown when you are in a caloric surplus, consuming a high protein diet will help all the extra calories turn into muscle.

 However, be very careful with the amount of protein you consume.
 Protein will fill you up which can often times lead to a reduction in appetite.
 As a result, you may find it even more difficult to gain weight.

-Ideally, you should stick with anywhere between 0.7 to 1 grams of protein per pound of body weight.
+Ideally, you should stick with anywhere between 0.7 to 1 grams of protein per pound of body weight, (more about protein intake).
 If you have a very high calorie intake, it’s okay to consume even more protein.